I answer the question: What can I do with my CCXP?

 A big part of Customer Experience involves working across functional boundaries.

 But what about if you’re in a more specialized function such as Tech, Marketing or Finance?

 Is it still appropriate to work across functional boundaries?
 If the true measure of leadership is influence then the answer is a big ‘yes’.

 Early in my career when I was in Finance, my big boss asked me to conduct some ‘How to Read a Financial Statement’ sessions for all the department heads.

-And when I wrote the content for those sessions, my intent was not to just teach the department heads how to read financial statements.
+When I wrote the content for those sessions, my intent was not to just teach the department heads how to read financial statements.

 When I was managing large Customer Service operations, I regularly asked our company department heads across legal, marketing, finance & tech to come in and teach our Agents what they did in their jobs and how it impacted Customers.